reload/os2loop/docs/configuring-os2loop.md

 create new terms in the Tag taxonomy, but any default terms can be added if needed.

+### Menu items

+By default the main menu contains only one item, the user menu, but any new items (and sub-items) can be created on Administration > Structure > Menus (`/admin/structure/menu`) by editing “Main navigation” and adding menu items.

 ## Technical details

 Behind the scenes the configuration for all modules is stored in (and may be